 What are the Best Fishing Shoes?

-That depends on how you’ll be fishing.
-Deck boots or boat shoes such as Sperry Top-Siders used to be the only purpose-built shoes for fishing from boats, but those days are in the rearview mirror.
+The best fishing shoe for you depends on how you’ll be fishing.
+Rubber boots or boat shoes used to be the only purpose-built shoes for fishing from boats, but those days are in the rearview mirror.
 Now you can also get ankle-high deck boots, fishing sneakers, slip-ons and even high-tech flip-flops.
 The best fishing shoes for you depends on the weather and the style of fishing you’ll be doing.
 Non-marking soles (to keep the captain happy) and excellent traction come standard in all of today’s fishing shoes.
 Wherever you are, however you fish, there’s a perfect pair of shoes for you.

 Deck Boots

 Tall deck boots are all but standard issue on fishing vessels in the Northeast from October to May, and they see a lot of duty in the Pacific Northwest.
-The calf-high height keeps pant legs dry and helps fight against cold weather.
+The calf-high height keeps pant legs dry and helps with comfort in cold weather.

 Excellent traction, durability, foot protection and comfort for long days on the deck in extreme weather conditions are what hard-core fishermen demand from deck boots.
 Here are a few newer models that answer the call.